volodymyrprokopyuk/knowledge-base/programming/javascript.md

     const tf = timeoutify(f, 500)
     setTimeout(() => tf(1), 400) // 1
     ```
-- Trustable promises = composable, time consistent, future, eventual value
+- Trustable and composiable promises = composable, time consistent, future,
-  placeholder
+  eventual value placeholder (proxy) that behaves the same across now and later
-  (proxy) that behaves the same across now and later (by making both of them
+  (by making both of them
   always async later).
 Async flow control completion event (promise object) to
   subscribe to (separation of consumers from producer) possibly multiple
   consumers.
 Solves the trust issues of callbacks by inverting callback control